jfmaas/HOS-TYPO3-discovery/README.md

 ##### CENTOS

 First we install MariaDB.
 MariaDB is a MySQL fork of the original MySQL developer Monty Widenius.
-MariaDB is compatible with MySQL and I've chosen to use MariaDB here instead of MySQL.
+MariaDB is compatible with MySQL and We've chosen to use MariaDB here instead of MySQL.
 Run this command to install MariaDB with yum:

 ```
 sudo yum -y install mariadb-server mariadb